Axiver/Mitsubishi_Aircon_KM16P/README.md

 py scripts/parse.py
 ```

+Converts raw timing dumps into bits, applying a fixed threshold to distinguish 0/1 bits.

 ### Encode a new frame

 By default, encoding uses the 24C_swing0_fan0 payload as the base.
 To create a new frame with specific settings, run: